NVIDIA’s quad-core Kal-El used to demo next-gen mobile graphics, blow minds

 0 person

-You might think yourself too grown-up to be wowed by shiny, glittery things, but we doubt many will be able to watch ’s new Glow tech demo without a smidgen of childlike glee.
+You might think yourself too grown-up to be wowed by shiny, glittery things, but we doubt many will be able to watch NVIDIA’s new Glow tech without a smidgen of childlike glee.
 Built to run on the company’s quad-core processor, it shows us the first example of true on mobile devices and also throws in some impressive calculations like fully modeled motion.
-Instead of the pre-canned, static lights that we see on mobile games today, NVIDIA’s new will make it possible to create lighting that moves, fluctuates in intensity, and responds realistically to its environment — all rendered in real time.
+Instead of the pre-canned, static lights that we see on mobile games today, NVIDIA’s new will make it possible to create that moves, fluctuates in intensity, and responds realistically to its environment — all rendered in real time.
 The titular glow ball can be skinned with different textures, each one allowing a different amount and hue of illumination to escape to surrounding objects, and is directed around the screen using the accelerometer in your tablet or smartphone.

-NVIDIA demoed the new goodness on a slate with 1280 x 800 resolution and the frame rates remained smooth throughout.
+NVIDIA demoed the new goodness on a Honeycomb slate with 1280 x 800 resolution and the frame rates remained smooth throughout.
 In order to emphasize the generational leap that we can expect with Kal-El, the company switched off two of the four cores momentarily, which plunged performance down to less than 10fps.
-That means the simulations we’re watching require a full quartet of processing cores on top of the 12-core NVIDIA has in Kal-El.
+That means the simulations we’re watching require a full quartet of processing cores on top of the 12-core GPU NVIDIA has in Kal-El.
 Mind-boggling stuff.
-Glow Ball will be available as a game on tablets once this crazy new chip makes its way into retail devices — which are still expected in the latter half of this year, August if everything goes perfectly to plan.
+Glow Ball will be available as a game on Android once this crazy new chip makes its way into retail devices — which are still expected in the latter half of this year, August if everything goes perfectly to plan.
 One final note if you’re still feeling jaded: NVIDIA promises the production chip will be 25 to 30 percent faster than the one on display today.
-Full video demo follows after the break.
+Full demo follows after the break.

 original content by engadget.com